 By Michael O'Connell Posted February 12, 2010, 3:14 PM EST

-NEW YORK At Wednesday's annual Amfar gala at Cipriani 42nd Street, the likes of Meryl Streep, Stanley Tucci, and Vanessa Redgrave raised money for the HIV and AIDS nonprofit's devastated Haitian outpost and took in a performance by Lady Gaga—whose addition to the program proved the linchpin in this year's event and prompted a change in direction for the designer.
+At Wednesday's annual Amfar gala at Cipriani 42nd Street, the likes of Meryl Streep, Stanley Tucci, and Vanessa Redgrave raised money for the HIV and AIDS nonprofit's devastated Haitian outpost and took in a performance by Lady Gaga—whose addition to the program proved the linchpin in this year's event and prompted a change in direction for the designer.

 “Really, we started out with a completely different story and decor,” said Dallas event designer and longtime Amfar partner Todd Fiscus.
 “And then Lady Gaga signed on.
 We needed the atmosphere to take on a more modern look, so we switched to a palette of red, black, and white.”